 On the rare occasion the employer fails to mention the possibility of remote working, you can ask about it in your cover letter.
 You should be upfront about your unwillingness to relocate, and the employer can either accept it or move on to another candidate.

-Should you put your address on your
+Should you put your address on your resume?
+Summary

 So, should job seekers put their addresses on a resume during the job application process?

 Yet, you might want to check all the right boxes to attract attention with your resume and get on the ATS’s good side.
 In some cases, it’s best to include an abridged version of your location in the form of City, State, and zip code.
 It gives away just the right amount of info!